ria-19/ai_agent/README.md

 ### 1. The Model Drift Problem
 **Challenge**: Migrating from local Llama to cloud APIs revealed "chatter"—models would output `<think>` blocks, markdown fences, or conversational asides that broke JSON parsers.

-**War Story**: On Dec 15, 2024, we hit a 100% crash rate when Llama 3.3 started prefixing responses with `Let me think through this...` instead of valid JSON.
+**War Story**: On Oct 15, 2025, we hit a 100% crash rate when Llama 3.3 started prefixing responses with `Let me think through this...` instead of valid JSON.

 **Solution**: Built a **battle-hardened parser** with regex stripping:
 ```python